Can text-heavy content ever be learner-friendly?

 3. Utilise icons

-4. Be consistent with formatting
+4. Stay consistent

 The strength of multimedia

-But this isn’t a quick fix!
+But it’s not a quick fix.

 Top tip #4: Embrace the power of visuals